Non-universal Thermal Hall Responses in Fractional Quantum Hall Droplets: Equivalence between microscopic picture and Luttinger liquid formalism

 \section{Equivalence between microscopic picture and Luttinger liquid formalism}

-In this section, we will show that if we take the finite-size effect into account, the THC is no longer a universal quantity under the general dispersion relation.
+In this section, we will show that if finite-size effect is taken into account, the THC is no longer a universal quantity under the general dispersion relation.
 This argument can be reflected if we approximate the discrete summation over $\Delta m$ into a continuous integral.
-To do this, we expand the exact form of specific heat of the chiral $U(1)$ boson mode in Eq.\ref{eqn:ExactChapter4} by using \textit{Euler-Maclaurin formula}:
+To do this, we expand the exact form of specific heat of the chiral $U(1)$ boson mode by using \textit{Euler-Maclaurin formula}:

 To avoid the divergence problem, we will divide an extra factor $C_0=\pi^2/(3\gamma)$ into Eq.~\ref{eqn: EulerMaclaurinLaughlin}.
 Let us focus just on the first term of Eq.~\ref{eqn: EulerMaclaurinLaughlin}: